moongl4de/simplepart_refactored/README.md

 ## Instructions

 - "It's time to show off your skills and determination.
-You are being asked to refactor this statically generated site into a project using the tech stack requested in the invite (i.e. VueJs, LESS, etc.).
-There will also be additional tech requests in the invite so please pay close attention and implement the features requested."
+You are being asked to refactor this statically generated site into a project using the tech stack requested in the invite"

 - Implement using whatever framework/library you chooses (react, vuejs, node, mvc, etc)